-The Orange SPV, which was manufactured by HTC, was the first commercially available Microsoft Windows-powered smartphone.
+The Orange SPV, which HTC manufactured, was the first commercially available Microsoft Windows-powered smartphone.
 It used the Microsoft Smartphone 2002 operating system (OS), which was known by the codename Stinger.
 The OS was developed on the

 prototype Avenger device.